riversafe33/Rs_Pedmenu_rsg-core/README.md

 Complete Script to Use Peds In-Game

-1 - Command /pedmenu to preview peds, submit a request to an admin, and manage the ones you have already been authorized to use.
+1 - Players Command /pedmenu to preview peds, submit a request to an admin, and manage the ones you have already been authorized to use.

-2 - Command /pedadmin to accept, reject, or remove a player's ped.
+2 - Admin Command /pedadmin to accept, reject, or remove a player's ped.

 3 - If you wear a bird skin and press space, you can fly, and near the ground, pressing space again makes you land.